MicrosoftDocs/dynamics365smb-docs/business-central/product-help-and-support.md

 ### Recommended content

 In March 2021, a new section appeared under most articles on the docs.microsoft.com site.
-The **Recommended content** section is automatically generated based on how each article is used with the rest of the site.
-The links are not static and will change over time.
+The **Recommended content** section is automatically generated based on how each article is used with the rest of the docs.microsoft.com site.
+The links are not static and change over time.

 ### Tell us what you think